jidongxiao/networksecurity/labs/pki/README.md

 3.1. on the attacker VM, now we assume the attacker has compromised the CA and stole the CA's (i.e., GoMommy) private key ca.key.
 With this key, we, as an attacker, can sign any certificates in the name of GoMommy.
 Assume we, as the attacker, have created a private key for www.bankofamerica.com, and have signed a certificate for www.bankofamerica.com.
 The private key (named [boa.key](keys/boa.key)) and the certificate (named [boa.crt](keys/boa.crt)) are here: http://ns.cs.rpi.edu/pki/boa.key and http://ns.cs.rpi.edu/pki/boa.crt.
 The attacker downloads these two files to its home directory, i.e., /home/seed.

 3.2.
-Now edit the file we mentioned in Step 1.4, but change the ServerName to www.bankofamerica.com, and change the certificate and the key from fakebank to boa. i.e.:
+Now edit the file we mentioned in Step 1.4, which is /etc/apache2/sites-available/000-default.conf, change the ServerName to www.bankofamerica.com, and change the certificate and the key from fakebank to boa. i.e.:

 ```console
 <VirtualHost *:443>